pippinbarr/cart263-2020/slides/introductions/introductions.md

 ---

-## Course software setup
+## Tools of the trade

-- There is a page about [Software Setup](https://github.com/pippinbarr/cart263-2020/blob/master/course-information/course-software-setup.md)
-- This is intended to help those of you who want to use your own computers to do so
+- There is a page about the [Tools of the Trade](https://github.com/pippinbarr/cart263-2020/blob/master/course-information/tools-of-the-trade.md) we will use, including installation instructions if you want to use your own computer
-- Hopefully you've already done this
-- If you haven't, do it now quietly while still listening to the class

 ---